dotnet/runtime/docs/design/features/readytorun-elf-support-roadmap.md

 * **Crossgen2 compiler**: The SectionBuilder and R2RPEBuilder needs to be decoupled from the PE format by some form of virtualization.
-We need to port the various ELF header structures to managed code for use in Crossgen2 and R2RDump (do we need some approval or special arrangements for porting the Linux header files like elf.h and elftypes.h to managed code in the runtime repo?).
-After we have the constants, structures and their serialization mechanisms in place and after we figure out the proper abstraction the work should be pretty straightforward in terms of just filling in the various header and section tables and emitting the section data in the proper place.
+We need to port the various ELF header structures to managed code for use in Crossgen2 and R2RDump.
+Once we have the constants, structures and their serialization mechanisms in place and after we figure out the proper abstraction the work should be pretty straightforward in terms of just filling in the various header and section tables and emitting the section data in the proper place.